-- The Goals describe the components necessary to advance the state's vision of an equitable, accessible, high-quality 988-crisis system, answering key questions about the system from the help seeker's point of view: - o Will the help seeker know who to call? - o Will the help seeker be connected appropriately? - o Will the help seeker receive a high-quality 988 contact? - o Will the help seeker have access to immediate and ongoing care? - Under each goal is a set of Recommendations, as identified by the PAG.
-The recommendations are broad statements centered around the opportunity of 988 to improve the crisis care continuum. - Under each recommendation is a list of Implementation Activities that describe potential actions for consideration that may be necessary to operationalize the recommendations.
-Implementation activities are subject to change and will depend on available resources, staffing, and approval processes over upcoming state fiscal years.

-- While the Plan focuses on areas where state entities may have authority (as State Leads), it also recognizes the role of Implementation Partners in advancing recommendations and related activities.
-These implementation partners include but are not limited to other state departments and offices, county behavioral health delivery systems (County/Tribal BH), 988 Crisis Centers, 9-1-1 Public Safety Answering Points (PSAPs), Local Emergency Medical Services Authorities (LEMSAs), and CBOs.
+- The Goals describe the components necessary to advance the state's vision of an equitable, accessible, high-quality 988 crisis system, answering key questions about the system from the help seeker's point of view: - o Will the help seeker know who to call? - o Will the help seeker be connected appropriately? - o Will the help seeker receive a high-quality 988 contact? - o Will the help seeker have access to immediate and ongoing care? - Under each goal is a set of Recommendations, as identified by the PAG, to guide state action relevant to AB 988 and the crisis care continuum - Under each recommendation is a list of Implementation Activities that describes how the state, given its structure and discussion among core departments and implementation partners, would operationalize the recommendations (assuming the necessary resources, staffing, and approval processes for upcoming state fiscal years). - While the Plan focuses on areas where state entities may have authority (as State Leads), it also recognizes the role of Implementation Partners in advancing recommendations and related activities.
+These implementation partners include but are not limited to other state departments and offices, county behavioral health delivery systems (County/Tribal BH), 988 Crisis Centers, Public Safety Answering Points (PSAPs), Local Emergency Medical Services Authorities (LEMSAs) and community-based organizations (CBOs).
 (Note that the list of implementation partners is non-exhaustive and may be augmented as the Plan is implemented.
-State leads will consult with appropriate state and county and local organizations to address the needs of specific populations; agency and/or department equity offices will also be engaged, as appropriate.) - Potential timing of implementation is listed in the tables by state fiscal year, each beginning on July 1 and ending on June 30.
-The first two time periods are listed as separate fiscal years: Year 1 (SFY 2025-2026) and Year 2 (SFY 2026-2027).
+State leads will consult with appropriate state and county and local organizations in order to address the needs of specific populations; agency and/or department equity offices will also be engaged as appropriate.) - beginning on July 1 and ending on June 30.
+The first two time periods are listed as separate fiscal years: Year 1 (SFY 2025-2026) and Year 2 (2026-2027).
 The second two time periods are combined as Years 3-4 (SFY 2027-2028 and SFY 2028-2029) and the final period is listed as Year 5+ (SFY 2029-2030 and later).
-The Plan was developed to allow flexibility for future operationalization over the implementation timeline (beginning July 1, 2025).
-Flexibility is critical given changes in the landscape, including emerging federal guidance on 988, other state and local behavioral health initiatives, and existing staffing and resources.
+The Plan was developed to allow flexibility for future operationalization over the five-year implementation timeline (beginning July 1, 2025).
+Flexibility is critical given changes in the landscape, including emerging federal guidance on 988, other state and local BH initiatives, and existing staffing and resources.
 Activity periods are designated in the Plan with the following:

-Potential Implementation Activity No Potential Implementation Activity • 0
+Implementation Activity No Implementation Activity • 0